The full, clinically endorsed dose recommendation should be obtained from Lareb.

 In short

 Cefuroxime is an antibiotic prescribed to treat maternal infections.
 Pregnancy increases renal clearance and reduces cefuroxime exposure, especially later in gestation.
-Therefore, increasing the dose frequency during the second and third trimester may improve the likelihood of achieving the therapeutic targets.
-Based on the weighing of benefits and risks, the working committee derived an appropriate dose adjustments Consult Lareb for the model-informed dosing recommendations.
+Therefore, increasing the dose during the second and third trimester may improve the likelihood of achieving the therapeutic targets.
+Based on the weighing of maternal and foetal benefits and risks, a dose increase can be further justified.
+Consult Lareb for the model-informed dosing recommendations.